-“You’ve got a mixed picture right now because the jobs news is actually positive but you do have the spikes in gasoline and food,” said Clarence Otis, chief executive officer of Darden Restaurants Inc. (DRI), in a March 23 conference call.
+“You’ve got a mixed picture right now because the jobs news is actually positive but you do have the spikes in gasoline and food,” said Clarence Otis, chief executive officer of Darden Restaurants Inc. (DRI:US), in a March 23 conference call.

 The Orlando, Florida, operator reported a 2.3 percent increase in traffic at its Red Lobster, Olive Garden and LongHorn Steakhouse brands during the third quarter and expects a 2.5 percent to 3 percent increase in same-store sales this year.

 Buying plans improved in March, today’s Conference Board figures showed.
 More Americans said they expected to purchase cars, homes and major appliances in the next six months.